8ta4/blog/drafts/Has anyone built an in-place rephrasing tool?.md

 I'm done with leaving my editor just to fix one sentence.
-I'm just trying to keep my prose clean without ever moving my cursor or switching contexts.
+I'm just trying to keep my prose clean without moving my cursor or switching contexts.

 I haven't built the tool yet.
 But I've documented the design: